kuku1234us/music-player/MusicPlayerDocs/Clipping Functionalities.md

 The clipping process is controlled by three primary hotkeys:

+**Important:** These "Beginning" and "End" points are temporary markers stored only in memory for the currently loaded media.
+They will be reset automatically if you load a new media file or restart the application.

 *   **`b` - Mark Beginning:**
     *   When a media file is playing, pressing the `b` key marks the current playback position on the timeline as the "Beginning" of the desired clip.
     *   If a "Beginning" point is already set, pressing `b` again will update it to the new current playback position.